 Jane.

-Rick and and carl! alright, here's how it a beat going on like this; that's a pedestrian beat. you don't dance to that beat, you dance to what george sings, the the quick ones, okay? george, them dance!
+and jane and carl! alright, here's how it there's a beat going on like that's a pedestrian beat. you don't dance to that beat, you dance to george sings, okay? the the quick ones, okay? george, make dance!

-Tu-dup, du-dee-da... let's this phenomenon. tu-duppy-dup-pu-dee-da... now look, and jane and carl, you're, wonderful but you're just too reserved.
+Tu-dup, du-dee-da... let's study phenomenon. tu-duppy-dup-pu-dee-da... now look, rick and and carl, you're, you're wonderful but you're too reserved.
 I can...
-I you wil Ybe in a minute. okay, I'll t-tell you go back to your seats and bring up the next batch. carl, and jane! alright, you try...?
+I you wil Ybe in a minute. okay, I'll you what: go back to your seats and bring up the next batch. carl, and jane! alright, you try...?

 you say frank!